SyntaxSorcererUltimate/SyntaxSorcererUltimate.github.io/README.md

-# SyntaxSorcererUltimate.github.io
+# My Developer Page

-Welcome to the EVX technologies Developer Page Where you can download some of our best software and use it in your projects
+Welcome to my developer page where youc an know all about me and get links to my projects